 On the Closing Date, the Issuer expects to issue the Class 1M-1, Class 1M-2A, Class 1M-2B, Class 1M-2C, Class 1B-1A, Class 1B-1B, Class 1B-2 Notes and RCR Notes (including the Class 1M-2 and Class 1B-1 Notes), and the Issuer expects to offer the Class 1M-1, Class 1M-2, Class 1B-1 and Class 1B-2 Notes (the "Offered Notes").
 The Exchangeable Notes and RCR Notes will be exchangeable for the related RCR Notes and Exchangeable Notes, respectively and in the Combinations described on Schedule I hereto.
 All the Notes will be issued pursuant to the Indenture.
-Under the Indenture, Wells Fargo Bank will act as Indenture Trustee, paying agent, note registrar, transfer agent, authenticating agent, exchange administrator and custodian.
+Under the Indenture, Citibank will act as Indenture Trustee (which includes the capacity of note registrar), Exchange Administrator and Custodian.
 See "The Agreements - The Indenture" in this Offering Memorandum.